paluh/purescript-solder/README.md

 # purescript-s~~m~~odler

-A simple, experimental expression based DLS which should render HTML fast.
+An unusable and simple expression based DLS which should render HTML fast.